 - Remove a generous half cup of batter and place in a medium bowl.

-- Sift the cocoa powder into this batter and stir through.
+- Sift the cocoa powder into this batter in the medium bowl and stir through thoroughly until well blended.

 - Add the two tablespoons of milk that were set aside earlier and mix to a smooth batter.

-- Put a layer of vanilla batter in the prepared bundt pan (as pictured above).
+- Put a layer of vanilla batter in the prepared Bundt pan or layer cake pans.

-- Dollop three spoonfuls of the chocolate batter and three spoonfuls of the vanilla batter alternately over top of the layer of vanilla batter.
+- For the Bundt pan, Dollop three spoonfuls of the chocolate batter and three spoonfuls of the vanilla batter alternately over top of the layer of vanilla batter.

 - Top each of the spoonfuls of chocolate batter with a spoonful of vanilla batter, and each of the spoonfuls of vanilla batter with a spoonful of the chocolate.

 - Run a dinner knife or kitchen palate knife through the batter in a wavy line, once round the cake only.